 Small Business Banking Partnership

-Bristol County Savings Bank is one of forty-two Massachusetts banks participating in the Small Business Banking Partnership created by the Massachusetts State Treasury.
+Bristol County Savings Bank is one of forty-three Massachusetts banks participating in the Small Business Banking Partnership created by the Massachusetts State Treasury.

 Moreover, Bristol County Savings Bank is one of only twenty-eight Massachusetts banks who have been approved under the expanded program, who have received funding at the $10 million level.